This site contains affiliate links. Please see Policies for more information.

 • Spinach: fresh, not frozen or canned.

-Ingredients for Weight Watchers Lasagna sit on marble countertop in white dishes and bowls.
+Ingredients for healthy Instant Pot Lasagna sit on a marble countertop in white dishes and bowls.
 Cottage cheese, cheese blend, seasonings, spinach, ground turkey, and lasagna noodles.

 TIP: Want to make lasagna right in the inner pot?